serchu/moveShows/README.md

 moveShows
 =========
-The script moves the new episodes of the TvShows specified from the Download directory also specified to the appropriate folder.
+The script moves the new episodes of the TvShows specified from the Download directory, specified too, to the appropriate folder.